 That said, store-bought frosting can be an alternative.
 Unfortunately, some store-bought frostings are not made with baker's quality.
 And with that, we give you our step-by-step guide that include three exact ways on how to make store-bought frosting better.

 This is primarily what you will use for thickening the consistency of your store-bought frosting.
-Some also call this confectioner’s sugar or icing cake — it is made by finely grinding a granulated sugar into a powdered form.
+Some also call this confectioner’s sugar or icing sugar — it is made by finely grinding a granulated sugar into a powdered form.

-This is one is type of icing made by creaming butter and powdered sugar.
+This is one is type of icing made by creaming together butter and powdered sugar.
 It is one that you will be using to improve the taste of your store-bought frosting.
 Different sizes and tubs can be found in stores.

 As what the name suggests, it is a type of cheese made from cream and milk.
 This is also one you’re going to be using to improve the taste if your store-bought frostings.
 Different packages are available in stores.

 As the name suggests, this one will help you add color to any pastry or dish.
 It’s basically any substance or pigment that adds color once it is mixed into your product.
 If you can, try looking for the all-natural and organic ones.